You'll have to excuse my friend. He's a little slow. The ocean is back that way.

 - For what it's worth, the rest of the family did give high marks to the playground.
 For the rest of you family guys, at least you won't be abandoning the family while playing.
 That, plus you're within sight of the playground and rec center the entire time, so you can get tracked down.

 - This is a 1.5 in my book, albeit, a relatively enjoyable 1.5.
 Despite some major flaws, this course does have some good qualities about it.
-The course designer(s) getting 18 hole out of this park, especially based on what they had to work with.
+It's quite impressive the course designer(s) could build an 18-holer in this park, especially based on what they had to work with.

 - You're only playing this course if you're a local, staying on the IOP or a course counter.
 I've come to IOP, and been within three minutes, at least once a year since the course was built.
 It still took me four years to finally decide to take the time to play here.
 That probably sums it up best.

 5 of 6 people found this review helpful.